mach-composer/mach-composer-cli/docs/src/topics/deployment/overview.md

 # Overview of deployment flows

-## Stage 1: Pushing a component to the component registry
+## Stage 1: Pushing a component to the component artifact repository

 MACH composer is primarily used to deploy components in an individual site, and provide it with the right context (settings, endpoints, etc).

-Components themselves are responsible for publishing their own artifacts into the component registry (which can be a simple S3 bucket).
+Components themselves are responsible for publishing their own artifacts into an artifact repository (which can be a simple S3 bucket).
 And usually that is implemented by configuring a CI/CD pipeline that manages that automatically.

 An artifact is usually a zip file containing a serverless function, i.e.